sunrise-php/uri/README.md

 // creates a new URI
 $uri = new Uri('http://user:pass@localhost:3000/path?query#fragment');

-// creates a new URI with a factory, is equivalent to `new Uri(...)`
+// creates a new URI with a factory
+// is equivalent to `new Uri(...)`
 $uri = (new UriFactory)->createUri('http://user:pass@localhost:3000/path?query#fragment');

 // list of withers